 As we enter the later streets, the importance of poker combinations becomes significant, as we can now start counting particular poker hand combinations a player might have.

 However, on a board of As9d7s, that number changes.
-There are now only three remaining combos of AA, nine combos of AK, and three combos of AKs, as the As on the board blocks out the other combos.
+There are now only three remaining combos of AA, nine combos of AK, and three combos of AKs, as the As on the board block out the other combos.

 This, of course, is a very basic example of how counting hand combinations can help you throughout a poker hand as you reach the later streets and are able to discount more and more of the hand combos your opponent might have.